dchlseo/Data-Science-Portfolio/README.md

 This repository is a collection of personal data science projects that I have worked on or am currently working on.
 It includes a wide range of applications and techniques in data science, from exploratory data analysis (EDA) to advanced machine learning models.

 Each project directory contains details about the project, including datasets used, methodologies, code, and findings.
 There are projects that are archived in separate repositories.
-Such projects are not listed here.
+Links to such projects are provided.

-Also, the notebook files are written using both Korean and English.
+Also, the notebook files are written using either Korean or English (or both, when I can make the additional effort).

 ## Project Categories